 Beyond Goldfaden and Thomashefsky, American Yiddish theater would not have been what it was without the group Levin refers to as the “big four” composers of Second Avenue: Abraham Ellstein, Alexander Olshanetsky, Sholom Secunda, and Joseph Rumshinsky.
 They were a talented group, with broad musical backgrounds and diverse artistic output, much of which appears elsewhere in the Milken Archive.
 And though most of their songs remained within the orbit of the Yiddish-speaking world, “breakout” hits like Bay mir bistu shayn, Ikh hob dikh tsufil lib, and Abi gezindt, all of which are included here, gained traction within the mainstream culture, even if in modified form.

 Over several decades, the composers, lyricists, actors, and playwrights of Second Avenue created a body of work that spoke to immigrants' experiences as they struggled to adapt to life in a new world and come to terms with the one they left behind.
 It was not always viewed positively, but it was crucial to the audience it served.
 As Nahma Sandrow has noted: "in the confusing shifting scramble for survival in a strange land, [Yiddish theater] substituted in subtle ways for the older communal institutions that had been the basis for centuries of Eastern European [Jewish] life."

-The American Yiddish musical theater was a powerful product of the turn-of-the-century immigrant experience.
+The American Yiddish musical theater was a powerful force in the turn-of-the-century immigrant experience.
 Its songs captured the aura of an era, embodying—often simultaneously—the joy, sorrow, humor, and tragedy of a generation caught between two worlds.